The Hidden Costs of Building Your Own Data Masking tool

 Training datasets, embeddings, vector stores, prompt logs, and generated outputs all introduce new places where sensitive data can appear.
 Masking must happen before data enters these systems, because removing it afterward is often impractical.

 Teams building internal tools discover that supporting AI safely requires deep integration with ingestion pipelines and careful handling of context.
-Errors propagate quickly, and fixing them retroactively is expensive.
+Errors propagate quickly, and fixing them retroactively is expensive and challenging.

 Internal data masking tools don’t stabilize.
 They require constant attention.